reedwan/Ruzname/README.md

 ## Directory Structure

 *   `generate.py`: The Python script that fetches prayer times and generates daily calendar images.
-*   `main.py`: The MicroPython code running on the Inky Frame that manages power, loads images, and sets alarms.
+*   `main.py`: The MicroPython code running on the Inky Frame that manages power, loads images, and sets the wakeup alarm.
-*   `PPNeueBit-Bold.otf`: The custom font used for the calendar layout (PP Neue Bit by Pangram Pangram.
-The font is free for personal use).
+*   `PPNeueBit-Bold.otf`: The font used for the calendar layout.
 *   `secrets.py`: Wi-Fi network credentials file (example template included).
-*   `muwaqqit/`: Directory for generated `YYYY-MM-DD.png` calendar images (includes `2026-01-01.example.png` as a reference preview).
+*   `muwaqqit/`: Directory for generated `YYYY-MM-DD.png` calendar images (includes `2026-01-01.example.png` as a reference example).
 *   `requirements.txt`: Python package requirements.

 ## System Architecture

 The system consists of two main components:
 *   **Image Generator (`generate.py`):** Runs on your computer to pre-render e-paper calendar images in bulk (`YYYY-MM-DD.png`) using the Muwaqqit API.
 These are then saved to an SD card.
-*   **Display Script (`main.py`):** Runs on the Inky Frame using MicroPython to wake up daily via RTC, render the day's image from the SD card, schedule tomorrow's wakeup alarm, and cut power completely.
+*   **Display Script (`main.py`):** Runs on the Inky Frame using MicroPython to wake up daily via RTC, render the day's image from the SD card, schedule tomorrow's wakeup alarm, and cut power.

 ---